 If the affected UAV is in Connected mode,

 5a.
-The AMF requests the SMF to deactivate the PDU Sessions of the UAV.
+The AMF may request the SMF to deactivate the resource for the PDU Sessions of the affected UAV.

 6a.
-The AMF also notifies the UAV of the NTZ enforcement.
+The AMF also notifies the affected UAV of the NTZ enforcement.

+NOTE : If the affected UAV is in NTZ zone, step 6a performes only when downlink data reception in NTZs is allowed given the regulatory requirements are not violated.
+And the affected UAV shall not respond to the notification.

 7a.
-The AMF may also inform the serving RAN to enforce the NTZ for the UAV, e.g. not scheduling UL transmission for the UAV.
+The AMF may also send the serving RAN a NTZ enforcement request with NTZ info (e.g., NTZ area and restricted freq. band).

 8a.
-The RAN may release the RRC connection of the UAV.
+Based on RAN’s discretion, the RAN may perform NTZ enforcement for the affected UAV (e.g. release the RRC connection of the UAV, etc).

-If the affected UAV is in Idle mode and support NTZ enforcement,

-5b.
-The AMF notifies the UAV of the NTZ restriction.
-The UAVs may proactively comply with the NTZ restriction.

-6b/7b.
-If non-conformant UAVs initiate Service Request, it may be rejected with the reason of NTZ control.
+Editor’s Note: RAN aspect is not in scope of SA2 and will be based on RAN decision.

 6.X.4 Impacts on services, entities and interfaces